Ancient Egyptian architecture: Materials and construction methods

+Decoration and motifs

 Exterior and interior walls, as well as the columns and piers, were covered with hieroglyphic and pictorial frescoes and carvings painted in brilliant colors.
 Many motifs of Egyptian ornamentation are symbolic, such as the scarab, or sacred beetle, the solar disk, and the vulture.
 Other common motifs include palm leaves, the papyrus plant, and the buds and flowers of the lotus.
 Hieroglyphs were inscribed for decorative purposes as well as to record historic events or spells.
 In addition, these pictorial frescoes and carvings allow us to understand how the Ancient Egyptians lived, statuses, wars that were fought, and their beliefs.
 This was especially true in recent years when exploring the tombs of Ancient Egyptian officials.

 Ancient Egyptian temples were aligned with astronomically significant events, such as solstices and equinoxes, requiring precise measurements at the moment of the particular event.
 Measurements at the most significant temples may have been ceremonially undertaken by the Pharaoh himself.